 Electronics (TVs, CD and DVD players, VCRs)

 Smoke and CO alarms

-Clothing and other textiles can be dropped off for both reuse and recycling as long as they are washed and dry.
+Clothing and other textiles can be dropped off for both reuse and recycling as long as they are washed, dried, and tied in a bag.
 This includes items that can be worn again or are torn, ripped, full of holes, stained, worn-out or faded, missing buttons, with broken zippers, or singles of paired items.
 Depending on the type of item and its condition, it will be reused, repurposed, or recycled.

-Clothing or textiles that are wet, mildewed, contaminated or infested with moths or bed bugs will not be accepted.
+Clothing or textiles that are wet, mildewed, contaminated, infested with moths or bed bugs, or not in a bag will not be accepted.